Table of Contents

 What is shopping cart abandonment?

-Shopping cart abandonment is an ecommerce term used when a high-intent shopper visits an eCommerce website, adds at least one product to the shopping cart, and proceeds to exit the website without completing the purchase.
+Shopping cart abandonment is an ecommerce term used when a high-intent shopper visits an eCommerce website, adds at least one or more products to the shopping cart, and proceeds to exit the website without completing the purchase.
+Products that are added to the shopping cart but are not purchased are considered to be “abandoned” by the shopper.

 88% of Web buyers say that they have abandoned an online shopping cart without completing a transaction.